Wolfpack Alliance: The downfall of the Wolfpack

 Peter Edwards, the crime correspondent of The Toronto Star, stated in 2017: "On one side are the aggressive young computer-friendly newcomers from B.C. and Quebec allied to a gang called The Wolfpack Alliance.
 On the other side are the old guard — the GTA [Greater Toronto Area] arm of the traditional ’Ndrangheta family of Cosimo "The Quail" Commisso of Siderno, Italy."
 Lindsey Houghton of CFSEU-BC stated: "We’ve seen and heard the name Wolfpack over the last year [2016].
 We’ve heard their name come up in places like Kamloops and Surrey.
 So they are still very active and groups like the Red Scorpions and Independent Soldiers – these groups are still active and prominent in that world.”

 On 11 May 2017, Wiwchar, Caputo, Alkhalil and Nero were all found guilty of first-degree murder in Toronto in connection with Raposo's murder in 2012.
 The accused were all sentenced to life imprisonment with no chance of parole for the next 25 years.
 As the guilty verdicts were announced, Wiwchar "smirked" in the courtroom, as he seemed to take a perverse pride in being found guilty of first-degree murder.
 Nero looked stunned.
 Alkhalil showed no emotion.
 Caputo kept shaking his head and looking at his family.
 Nero was attacked in prison by another prisoner, who tried to kill him with a home-made knife.
 The attempt failed, but one of Nero's eyeballs was ripped out from the socket, leaving him blind in one eye.

 It is believed that the murder attempt was to punish him for leaving his email address and passport to the Pretty Good Privacy network, out in plain view in Fletcher's condo.
 On February 28, 2018, Riarch was convicted in the Philippines of drug trafficking, and was sentenced to life imprisonment.
-The Sinaloa Cartel is believed to have placed a contract on the lives of Caputo and the other Wolfpack leaders for losing $5 million dollars' worth of cocaine in 2012, an incident that has not been forgiven or forgotten.
+The Sinaloa Cartel is believed to have placed a contract on the lives of Caputo and the other Wolfpack leaders for losing $5 million in cocaine in 2012, an incident that has not been forgiven or forgotten.
 As Caputo is serving a life sentence for his role in Raposo's murder, on 18 August 2019, his younger brother Paolo Caputo, who had no known Mafia associations beyond his relationship with his brother, was murdered.
 The police believed that the Sinaloa Cartel had Paolo Caputo killed, as a surrogate for killing his brother.